 GRADING AND EVALUATION

 Grading procedure: We will be using the “Standards Based Grading” system this year in all academic classes.
 This is a weekly test covering only the standard covered that week.
 The assessment will also have two previously covered standards on the same assessment that will result in three different grades from a single assessment.
-If the students score a 75 or below on the current standard, then they will be offered an opportunity to retest on that specific standard.
-Each student who wishes to retest will be required to complete an assignment the teacher gives prior to retesting (MASH).
+If the students score a 75 or below on the current standard, then they will be required to retest on that specific standard.
+Each student who retests will be required to complete an assignment the teacher gives prior to retesting (MASH).
 My Test day is always on Wednesday, and my Mash day is always on Friday.

 Grading scale: A: 93-100; B: 85-92; C: 75-84; D: 70-74; F: Below 70.